jasonmacduffie/Nephelai/README.md

 #### Lykoids

 *   **Robustness:** 2
-*   **Number appearing:** 4-9
+*   **Number appearing:** 3-18
 *   **Disposition:** Hostile
 *   **Courage:** Pragmatic
 *   **Soul color:** Red
 *   **Intelligence:** Mortal-like

 Lykoids are two-legged humanoids with the bodies of ordinary humans without fur, but the faces of wolves.
 They are native to Nabazie's sphere of Howling Hall, where they endlessly chase prey animals around the halls.
 Their society is based on packs led by a hierarch.
+Lykoids fight by grabbing their targets, and using their powerful jaws to bite.
+They prefer to move in packs, and swarm their enemies.

 #### Nightcreeps